denaweiss5/chicago-102620-mod-3-practice-challenge/README.md

 As a user, I can:

-- See the first dancer's details, including their **name, image, description, and likes**, when the page loads
+- See the first dancer's details, including their **name, image, description, likes, and feedback**, when the page loads
 - Like the dancer and **still see the new number of likes when reloading the page**
 - Leave feedback for the dancer (no persistence needed, will disappear on refresh)